awsdocs/aws-sdk-for-javascript-v3/doc_source/getting-started-browser.md

 ## Step 2: Add a Policy to the Created IAM Role<a name="getting-started-browser-iam-role"></a>

 To enable browser script access to Amazon Polly for speech synthesis, use the unauthenticated IAM role created for your Amazon Cognito identity pool\.
 This requires you to add an IAM policy to the role\.
-For more information on IAM roles, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.
+For more information about IAM roles, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.

 **To add an Amazon Polly policy to the IAM role associated with unauthenticated users**